-- to ensure the Company's ability to continue as a going concern; and - to provide an adequate return to shareholders by pricing products/services commensurately with the level of risk.
+- to ensure the Company's ability to continue as a going concern; - to provide an adequate return to shareholders; and - to comply the requirements of Central Bank of Azerbaijan (CBAR)

+by pricing products/services commensurately with the level of risk.

 The Company monitors capital based on the carrying amount of equity less cash and cash equivalents as presented on the face of the statement of financial position.
 The Company sets the amount of capital in proportion to its overall financing structure.
 The Company manages the capital structure and adjusts it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may adjust the amounts of dividends paid to shareholders and return capital to shareholders.
-As the Company has obtained NBCO license, the externally imposed capital requirement to be maintained is minimum AZN 300,000.
+The CBAR sets and monitors capital requirements for the Company.
+The Company defines as capital those items defined by statutory regulation as capital for credit organizations.
+Under the current capital requirements set by the CBAR, non-bank credit organizations have to hold a minimum level of charter capital of AZN 300,000 (2022: AZN 300,000).
+There is no requirement set by CBAR to non-bank credit organization regarding the maintenance of a ratio of total regulatory capital to risk weighted assets (statutory capital ratio).
 Capital for the reporting periods is summarised as follows: